yochaigal/cairn/wip/2e/core-rules.md

 ## Armor

 - Before calculating damage to HP, subtract the target's **Armor** value from the result of damage rolls.
 - Shields and similar armor provide a bonus defense (e.g. +1 Armor), but only while the item is held or worn.
-Some may also provide additional benefits according to their use.
+Some may also provide additional benefits depending on the fiction.
 - A PC, NPC, or monster cannot have more than 3 Armor.

 ## Reactions